 |Late||Tuber bulking/maturation (July 15-August 15)||400 - 700 ppm|

-Potatoes have a relatively shallow root system with most roots located in the top 2 feet of soil.
+Potatoes have a relatively shallow root system with most roots located in the top 1.5 to 2 feet of soil.
 We recommend using banded fertilizer two to three inches below and two to three inches to the side of the tuber at planting to supply all or a portion of immobile nutrients, such as phosphorus and potassium.
 For most efficient fertilizer use, select a practical yield goal.
 Reasonable yield goals are usually set at 15 - 20 percent higher than a grower's average for the past 5 years.
 For potatoes, yield goal is associated with market class, growth habit (determinate or indeterminate) and the time of the season the vines are killed.

 Of all the essential elements, N is the one most often limiting for potato growth, particularly on soils with low organic matter.
 Ensuring adequate N is necessary to achieve high yields, but too much N can also cause problems.
 Excessive N can reduce both yield and tuber quality and has the potential to leach to groundwater on well-drained sandy soils.

 N application rate primarily depends on the cultivar and date of harvest, expected yield goal, amount of soil organic matter and the previous crop.
 Table 4 shows the effects of these factors on N recommendations for irrigated potato production.
 If using manure, include that in your estimate for meeting the total N recommendation.
 Irrigation water may contain significant amounts of nitrate-N. Include it as part of the N applied to the crop.